ctreminiom/go-atlassian/README.md

 [![Buy Me A Coffee](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://www.buymeacoffee.com/ctreminiom)

+## 💡 Inspiration
+The project was created with the purpose to provide a unique point to provide an interface for interacting with Atlassian products.
+This module is highly inspired by the Go library https://github.com/andygrunwald/go-jira but focused on Cloud solutions.

 ## 🧪 Run Test Cases
 ```sh
 go test -v ./...
 ```

+## 💳 Credits
+In addition to all the contributors we would like to thank these vendors:
+- **Atlassian** for developing such a powerful ecosystem.
+- **Gitbook** for provided full features for open-source projects

 ## 📝 License
 Copyright © 2021 [Carlos Treminio](https://github.com/ctreminiom).